raduButucelea23/radubutucelea.github.io/assets/blog_entries/bitcoin-misconceptions.md

 Whether it's due to its price volatility, socio-economic model or its claimed potential to "make the world a better place", Bitcoin is a digital system that promises to offer its users decentralized, irreversible and censorship-resistant exchange of its native currency, the bitcoin token.

-As some of you with which I'm personally acquainted may already know, a while back I decided to dedicate my time to learn more about Bitcoin and eventually be able to contribute to the space.
+As some of you with whom I'm personally acquainted may already know, a while back I decided to dedicate my time to learn more about Bitcoin and eventually be able to contribute to the space.
 In a future post I will provide a more detailed account of my personal motivation but to begin with I would like to dedicate this post to share a couple of thoughts on some of the most popular concerns that I came across whenever I mention bitcoin to my friends, family or people I talk to.

 ## The price fluctuations